tcmatias93/navigation-app/README.md

 - Directory structure
 - Custom themes and fonts
 - Custom colors
+- Drawer
+- Tabs

 Nativewind is a style library.
 Nativewind processes its styles during the build step of your application and uses minimal runtime to selectively apply reactive styles.
 NativeWind allows you to use Tailwind CSS to style your components in React Native.
 In this mini project, themes and fonts were customized through the configuration of the tailwind.config.js file, which makes these colors and fonts available throughout the entire app.
 In this app, folder structures were also used to make navigation in which each folder name belongs to a specific screen.
+In addition, another type of navigation was added to this project and they were all combined so that it is functional and the application can be navigated from all sides.